CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 table_of_contents: True

 !!!
 Warning:
     This page is deprecated.
-Please see the new [Virtual Machines - KVM pods][newpage] section in the navigation column.
+Please see the new [Pods][newpage] section in the navigation column.

 # Pods